 Changes to information resources shall be managed and executed according to a formal change control process.
 The control process will ensure that changes proposed are reviewed, authorized, tested, implemented, and released in a controlled manner; and that the status of each proposed change is monitored.
-In order to fulfill this policy, the following statements shall be adhered to:
+In order to fulfil this policy, the following statements shall be adhered to:

 - A current baseline configuration of the information system and its components shall be developed, documented and maintained.

 - A current inventory of the components of the information system along with the owner shall be developed, documented and maintained.

 - The baseline configuration of the information system shall be updated as an integral part of the information system component installation.